Leigh H. Edwards

 - "Bob Dylan, Johnny Cash, and Country Music's Projection of Authenticity."
 The World of Bob Dylan, ed.
-Sean Latham and Brian Hosmer (Cambridge University Press, forthcoming 2021, in press).
+Sean Latham and Brian Hosmer (Cambridge University Press, 2021), 100-111.

 - "Prince and Tom Petty: Pain and Projections of Authenticity in Popular Music."
 Opioid Aesthetics: Expressive Culture in an Age of Addiction, ed.
 Travis D. Stimeling (West Virginia University Press, 2020), 64-80.

 - "Digital Souths in Interactive Music Videos."
 Remediating the Region: New Media and the U.S. South, ed.
-Lisa Hinrichsen, Gina Caison, Stephanie Rountree (Louisiana State University Press, forthcoming 2021, in press).
+Lisa Hinrichsen, Gina Caison, Stephanie Rountree (Louisiana State University Press, 2021), 193-213.

 - "Country Music and Class.”
 The Oxford Handbook of Country Music, ed.
 Travis D. Stimeling (Oxford University Press, 2017), 307-326.

 - "Reality TV and Region."
 Small Screen Souths: Interrogating the Televisual Archive, ed.
 Lisa Hinrichsen, Gina Caison, Stephanie Rountree (Louisiana State University Press, 2017), 184-199.

 - "Country Music and Religion."
 The Bloomsbury Companion to Religion and Popular Music, ed.
 Christopher Partridge and Marcus Moberg (Bloomsbury, 2017), 269-277.

 - "Johnny Cash's 'Ain't No Grave' and Digital Folk Culture."
 Journal of Popular Music Studies 28.2 (June 2016): 186-203.

 - "Contemporary Television Advertising: From Disney to the Kardashians."
 We Are What We Sell: How Advertising Shapes American Life, ed.
 Danielle Coombs and Bob Batchelor (Praeger, 2013), 172-184.

 - "Multi-Platform Storytelling, Corporate Synergy, and Audience Expression."
 Global Media Journal 12.20 (Spring 2012).